Do not hesitate to give us a call or WhatsApp.

 info@egyptbestvacations.com

 Begin your 15 day Siwa tour from USA in Cairo.
-Explore the Great Pyramids of Giza, Saqqara and other wonders of Cairo.
+Explore the Great Pyramids of Giza, Grand Egyptian Museum and other wonders of Cairo.
 Proceed to Alexandria to visit the magnificent Roman Catacombs, Pompey’s Pillar, and the Citadel of Qaitbay.
 Continue to El-Alamein to visit the World War II Museum, World War II Cemetery, and the German tombs.

 As you venture into Siwa’s captivating landscapes, you will witness a harmonious blend of history and nature.
 Explore the ancient and natural wonders of Siwa with our Siwa tours.
 Explore the mesmerizing Temple of the Oracle, where the whispers of ancient prophecies still linger, and marvel at the majestic ruins of the Shali Fortress, standing as a testament to Siwa’s rich heritage.